AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ```

-Each Metric requires specifications which is a requirement by the metric base class, which serves as metadata describing the metric to the framework:
+Each metric requires a specification *(`MetricSpec`)*, which provides metadata describing the metric to the framework:

 ```python